-Flexible working hours We have introduced this system to make working hours more flexible and correspond to varying work loads.
-This will allow employees to invest more time in their health and education, which we hope will lead to enhanced productivity and creativity.
-Implemented in April 2019 Work-from- home system In order for each and every one of our diverse range of employees to be able to work comfortably, and to create a meaningful working environment in which they can maximize their potential, since April 2017 we have implemented a work-from-home system.
-To begin with, those with certain restrictions on their place of work and working time, such as employees raising children or caregiving, are able to take up to 5days per month from half-day increments.
-Number of employees in FY2018: 29 Reemployment system (Retirees) A retiree reemployment system was introduced in FY2006, and is now being updated to comply with changes in the law made in 2013.
-A consultation desk was set up in-house to improve support for employees with regard to balancing work and elderly care.
-As required Reemployment system (Former We have set up a reemployment system for former employees so that outstanding individuals who left Mandom midway through their careers for personal reasons can return to the company. employees) Applications open since April 2019 VI Volunteer leave system Volunteers are solicited to participate in JICA's Japan Overseas Cooperation Volunteers through the private-sector partnership volunteer program.
-Employees who go on a mission through the program are supported with special leave during that period.
+Flexible working hours We have introduced this system to make working hours more flexible and correspor to varying work loads.
+This will allow employees to invest more time in their health a education, which we hope will lead to enhanced productivity and creativity.
+Implemented in April 2019 Work-from- home system In order for each and every one of our diverse range of employees to be able to work confortably, and to create a meaningful working environment in which they ca maximize their potential, since April 2017 we have implemented a work-from-home system.
+To begin with, those with certain restrictions on their place of work and working times und as employees raising children or caregiving, are able to take up to 5 days per month from half day increments.
+Number of employees in FY2018: 29 Reemployment system (Retirees) A retiree reemployment system was introduced in FY2006, and is now being updat to comply with changes in the law made in 2013.
+A consultation desk was set up in-house to improve support for employees with reg to balancing work and elderly care.
+As required Reemployment system (Former employees) We have set up a reemployment system for former employees so that outstanding individuals who left Mandom midway through their careers for personal reasons car return to the company.
+Applications open since April 2019 Volunteer leave system Volunteers are solicited to participate in JICA's Japan Overseas Cooperation Volunt through the private-sector partnership volunteer program.
+Employees who go on a mission through the program are supported with special leduring that period.
 Once a year In-house recruitment Number of participants in FY2018: No recruitment